bcgov/digital-trust-toolkit/credentials/credential-tsm-protocol.md

 Trust in a GF requires a Governing Authority.
 This trust is rooted in the foundational governance documents for the governing authority itself.
 This includes

-1. TSM Credentials base don sound data
+1. TSM Credentials
 2. Policies and Regulations
+3. Issuer and Verifier Governance

 ## Business Requirements

 Many business requirements will flow directly from the objectives.
 Policies in this section will outline business rules common to any business or industry organization.
-Business rules will apply in the specific context of the GF in order to govern specific actions taken by specific actors performing specific roles and processes within the ____________ and _________ Trust Community.
+Business rules will apply in the specific context of the GF in order to govern specific actions taken by specific actors performing specific roles and processes within the issuer and verifier trust community.
 The Business rules for TSM Protocol Credential Issuance are:

 1)___________________________
 2)___________________________